-When the first economy hotels opened years ago, they catered to people whose top priority was price.
+When the first economy hotels opened years ago, they catered to people whose top priority was price not comfort.

 Their clientele were families on a budget, or business travelers moving from town to town and needing little more than a clean bed and bath.